shadow-library/shadow-library/README.md

 ## Packages

+- **[Common Services][shadow-common-docs]:** A TypeScript package offering a comprehensive set of common utilities and services used across your applications.
+- **[Errors][shadow-errors-docs]:** A TypeScript package offering a comprehensive set of standardized error classes for consistent and robust error handling across your applications.
+- **[Types][shadow-types-docs]:** A TypeScript package offering a collection of common types to ensure consistency and type safety across the Shadow Apps ecosystem.

 ## Getting Started

 To start using the libraries in your microservices, follow the detailed setup instructions in the `README.md` file of each package.
 Installation and integration guidelines are provided to help you quickly get up and running.